DTUWindEnergy/WindGym/Docs/docs/rewards.md

 ```

 :::note
-If `action_penalty` is less than `0.001`, the penalty calculation is skipped entirely for performance.
+If `action_penalty` is less than `0.001`, the penalty calculation is skipped entirely.
 :::

 ---